 Although you may not know the word “Domain”, you definitely know what it means!
-A domain is simply the homepage of a website, whether that be google.com, or this.is.my.awesome.website.
-Domains have multiple levels, so let’s take a closer look.
+A domain is simply the homepage of a website, whether that be google.com, or this.is.my.awesome.website.com.
+Domains have multiple levels, so let’s take a closer look at each one.

 1.The TLD - Or Top Level Domain is the very end of a domain name.
 The TLD is simple: its what comes after the last dot!
 This could be “.com” “.net” “.org”, or even some more exotic ones like “.tattoo”.
 In September of 2021, there were 1,591 TLDs!
 You can check out the full (And extensive) list of TLDs at tld-list.com.

-3.The sub-domain, and anything that comes before the Second Level Domain.
-For example, in “docs.google.com”, “docs” would be a sub-domain.
+3.The sub-domain, is whatever that comes just before the Second Level Domain.
+For example, in “docs.google.com”, “docs” would be the sub-domain.